 The draft permit includes Sludge Provisions according to the requirements of 30 TAC Chapter 312, Sludge Use, Disposal, and Transportation.
-The draft permit authorizes the disposal of sludge at a TCEQ-authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.
+Sludge generated from the treatment facility is hauled by a registered transporter to Mt.
+Houston MUD Wastewater Treatment Facility, Permit No. WQ0011154001, to be digested, dewatered, and then disposed of with the bulk of the sludge from the plant accepting the sludge.
+The draft permit also authorizes the disposal of sludge at a TCEQ-authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.